DevTash/Pokedex.Api/README.md

 ### Quick Start
 To run the Pokedex API:
 1. Ensure you have installed the prerequisites by visiting the links above.
 You may need to add these tools to your PATH and/or restart your terminal.

-2. Using your terminal, navigate to **OR** create a directory to clone the Pokedex API repo into
+2. Using your terminal, navigate to **OR** create a directory to clone the Pokedex API repo into.

 3. Inside the directory from step 2, use your terminal to run:
 ```
     git clone https://github.com/DevTash/Pokedex.Api.git .